sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hexedit</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A hexadecimal file viewer and editor
+Short desc    : A hexadecimal file viewer and editor
 URL          : http://rigaux.org/hexedit.html
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Hexedit shows a file both in ASCII and in hexadecimal.
+Descript     : Hexedit shows a file both in ASCII and in hexadecimal.
 The file can be a device
              : as the file is read a piece at a time.
 Hexedit can be used to modify the file
              : and search through it.
 ```